Advertisement

-give ai the context it needs
+Introductionprovide ai with the context required

 the problem-hook-solution formula